The Legend of Zelda: Breath of the Wild: Subsequent games

-Sequel

-A sequel, titled The Legend of Zelda: Tears of the Kingdom, was released on May 12, 2023.
+A sequel, The Legend of Zelda: Tears of the Kingdom, was released on May 12, 2023.
 Fujibayashi returned as the director.
 The game was conceived during planning for Breath of the Wilds DLC; the team came up with too many ideas, some of which could not be implemented due to technical constraints, and they were used for a new game.
 The sequel builds on the original's world with a new story and gameplay elements, and is inspired in part by Red Dead Redemption 2.